nicknak818/OCI-Race-to-learn/README.md

 # OCI-Race-to-learn
-Pushing my notebooks from the
+Pushing my notebooks from the OCI learing Platform